 Saying yes to one opportunity means saying no to everything else that is out there.
-And this is challenging, as we lack wisdom to make adequate decisions in this time of our lives, as we lack consistency and commitment to our goals.
+And this is challenging, as we lack the wisdom to make adequate decisions in this time of our lives, as we lack consistency and commitment to our goals.

 How to overcome the burden of opportunity overload and “stick with one thing”

-What I’ve noticed is that people who are actively engaged in group sports (me not being one of them) tend to stick far longer in the ecosystem of their activity, due the competitive nature of the game, and due the fabricated social pressure.
+What I’ve noticed is that people who are actively engaged in group sports (me not being one of them) tend to stick far longer in the ecosystem of their activity, due to the competitive nature of the game, and due to the fabricated social pressure.

 If you want to become good at something, you need to make that activity within the social structure of that activity.
 It means you have to associate yourself with the people who are actively pursuing the same or similar goal as you are.
-The exchange rate of information, knowledge ideas and competitive spirit will allow you to progress at much faster pace, than you could ever hope to accomplish on your own.
+The exchange rate of information, knowledge ideas and competitive spirit will allow you to progress at a much faster pace than you could ever hope to accomplish on your own.